W. W. Denslow: Personal life

 Denslow had three wives and three divorces in his lifetime.
 His first wife, Annie McCartney (née, Anna M. Lowe, 1856–1908) married him in 1882 and gave birth to his only child, a son, the following year.
 The couple were already separated, however, and Denslow never saw his son.
 They finally divorced in 1896, freeing her to marry the man she lived with for five months.
 That same day, February 20, 1896, Denslow married Anne Holden Denslow, the daughter of Martha Holden, writer.
 The marriage did not last long either.
 Anne filed for divorce in September 1903, alleging that he told her in June 1901 that he did not love her and henceforth declined to live with her.
 In less than a month she married a young artist, their friend, Lawrence Mazzanovich, and left with him for Paris.
 Denslow then married his third wife, Mrs. Frances G. Doolittle December 24.
 Frances left him in 1906 and they finally divorced in 1911.
 He changed his will in 1914, leaving his estate to a fourth woman.

 Death

 Denslow died on March 29, 1915, in the Knickerbocker Hospital, New York City of pneumonia.
-The cover appeared on the July 1915 issue.

 He was buried in Kensico Cemetery.
 A cenotaph exists in Grove Street Cemetery, on the more elaborate family stone.